matrix-org/matrix-spec-proposals/proposals/3847-ignoring-invites-with-policy-rooms.md

 largely on the server.
 However, this would make it much harder to undo erroneous ignores (i.e. implementing some sort of recovery from trashcan) on the client.

-So we prefer handling things on the client, even if this may require more traffic.
+Consequently, we prefer handling things on the client, even if this may require more traffic.

 ## Security considerations